MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configurations.md

 With one-box configurations, as the name suggests, everything runs on a single machine and set-up is a breeze.
 This configuration is useful when you want to explore what it is to operationalize R analytics using R Server.
 It is perfect for testing, proof-of-concepts, and small-scale prototyping, but is not appropriate for production usage.

 This configuration includes an operationalization front-end and back-end on the same machine.
 It relies on the default local SQLite database.
-The front-end owns stateless business logic, gets API calls, and can communicate with the back-ends and the database.
-The back-end executes the R code as a session or service, and it manages stateful R Shells, which are????
+The front-end acts as a front-end interface with which DeployR users can interact directly to make API calls, access data in the database, and send jobs to be computed on the back-end.
+The back-end serves directly in support of the front-end services and is used to execute R code as a session or service, for computation, and manages stateful R shells.

 Setup R Server for operationalization with an R Server with a _one-box configuration_:
  + [How to configure on Windows]()